leealso/AZ203/storage/cosmosdb.md

 # Develop Solutions that use Cosmos DB Storage

 ## Objectives
-* Understand the consistency models.
+* Understand Cosmos DB consistency levels.
 * Store and query unstructured JSON data using the SQL API surface.

 ## What is Azure Cosmos DB?